 Ian Gentles’ book (a welcome addition to the British History in Perspective Series edited by Jeremy Black) is the first new biography of Oliver Cromwell in many years.
-The book contains significant new research and Professor Gentles presents us with a far more in-depth picture of the private and public life of Cromwell than have previous biographers.
-It does not break much new ground from a historiographical perspective, but to his credit the author does try to infuse his new biography with the work of previous scholars.
-The book is ideal for students and the general public and should be used as a good introduction to the subject.
+The book contains significant new research, and Professor Gentles presents us with a far more in-depth picture of the private and public life of Cromwell than have previous biographers.
+It does not break much new ground from a historiographical perspective, but to his credit, the author does try to infuse his new biography with the work of previous scholars.
+The book is ideal for students and the general public and should be used as an excellent introduction to the subject.

-That we now know more about Cromwell than we did even ten years ago is down not only to a renewed interest in the man, but to the tremendous hard work of a growing number of historians.
+That we now know more about Cromwell than we did even ten years ago is down not only to a renewed interest in the man but to the tremendous efforts of a growing number of historians.
 The work of Andrew Barclay has given us a far clearer picture of Cromwell’s early political life, while John Morrill and his team of historians and researchers are working on new critical editions of Cromwell’s collected works.

-Despite this, Gentles still feels the need to justify the need for a new biography in his foreword, arguing that the new evidence he alludes to above should throw up new interpretations and to a certain degree this book is a slightly new interpretation.
+Despite this, Gentles still feels the need to justify the need for a new biography in his foreword, arguing that the new evidence he alludes to above should throw up new interpretations and to some extent this book is a slightly new interpretation.

 Gentles is a skilled and thoughtful historian.
 He is Professor of History at York University’s Glendon College and at Tyndale University College.
 Most of his academic career has concentrated on the English Revolution, on which he has written numerous articles as well as four books: He has written significant articles and three books.(1)

-Gentles does spend a large amount of time on military matters.
-He acknowledges that Cromwell had no formal military training .
+Gentles does spend a significant amount of time on military matters.
+He acknowledges that Cromwell had no formal military training.
 Gentles it seems does not rate him highly as a military figure which is a little strange because if you read Royalist supporting military historians like Peter Young you get a much more accurate picture of Cromwell’s military prowess.

 Three aspects of Gentles’ historiographical proclivities come to the fore in this biography.
 He does not subscribe to a ’Three Kingdoms‘ approach to the English civil war – as Jasmin L. Johnson wrote contained within this approach ‘is a tendency to bounce back and forth from country to country and from campaign to campaign, causing confusion and obscuring the effects that developments in one theatre of operations might have had on the others’.(4)